nikolay508/MERN-Real-Time-Chat-App/README.md

 # React-Exam-Project from Nikolay Todorov

 ## About the project
-This site was developed as part of my exam project at SoftUni.
-It features a fully functional back-end implemented with Node.js and a dynamic front-end built with Angular.
-It is based on a school activities platform.
-It allows logged-in users to explore, join, and manage activities.
-Users can also utilize a search feature to quickly find specific activities.
-The application emphasizes user interaction and provides a seamless experience for managing activities efficiently.
+This app was developed as part of my exam project at SoftUni.
+It features a fully functional back-end implemented with Node.js and a dynamic front-end built with React.
+It is based on a chat application.
+It allows logged-in users to chat with friends and family seemlessly with many themes you can choose from and the option to change details to your account.

 ### Here you can briefly see how it is: <br>